 This is a visa program that’s meant as a temporary residence for a period of up to five years, with annual renewals.
 You must have an annual passive (not active) income of at least €31,200.
 This can include annuities, pensions, rents, etc. but not salary income.
 You must also spend at least 183 days in Italy or the European Union per year.
 Under this visa, you cannot do any business in Italy.

-3. Opt for a different Golden Visa – a good alternative for those who aren’t set on living in Italy.
+- Opt for a Golden Visa Italy alternative – a good alternative for those who aren’t set on living in Italy.

 As we already mentioned, there are many other golden visa programs available in Europe, many of which give you more investment options and have lower minimum investment sums.
 It’s up to you to choose which one you’d like to go for if you think that the Italy-specific options aren’t going to work for you.

-Would you like to invest as little as possible, perhaps even share an investment with your friends?
+Would you like to invest as little as possible, perhaps even share investment with your friends?
 Take a Look at Greece’s Golden Visa.
 Want to invest in real estate?
-Then Portugal could be a great option.
+Then Portugal Golden Visa could be a great option.

 Tax Benefits for Italian Residents

 Once you obtain residence in Italy, you can apply for one of two tax benefits.
-The first is the Italian flat tax option, which is ideal for those seeking a high standard of living and a tax residency.
+The first is the Italyflat tax option, which is ideal for those seeking a high standard of living and a tax residency.